xs2tarunkukreja/Learning/ML/Vision/Day_6/Segmentation.md

 Another Approach - U-Net + Watershed model
     Intensity Plot of Image > Fill Water Here..
 If water goes through connecting top of one/another from one hole to another... it means 2 images.
     We can use texture, color or anything change to differentiate.

+## Generic
+New Dataset is small and similar to original data set
+    Data is small so not fine tune ConvNet due to overfitting issue.
+    Just train for linear classifier as dataset is similar.

+New dataset is large and similar to original data set
+    We try to fine tune.

+New Dataset is small and different from original data set
+    Since data is small, it is best likely to only train a linear classifier.
+    Dataset is different, it might not be best train the classifier from top of network, which contain datset specific feature.
+Instead it is best to train SVM Classifier from activation somewhere earlier in network.

+New dataset is large and different from original data set
+    we can afford to train ConvNet from scratch.
+Just start from pre-trained weight.